“Especially for a woman on her own.”

 “Really?”
 I asked.

 “Because the roads look pretty safe to me.”
 I’d been in Johannesburg for days and was surprised at how easy the roads looked – little traffic for a major city, good road surface and slow, considerate drivers.
+And some of the best trips I’ve taken have been road trips, like in the Florida Keys and Baja California.

-In my heart and in my head I was confident about taking a car, until I allowed people to put me off.
+In my heart and in my head I was confident about taking a car until I allowed people to put me off.
 Call it superstition but when all the local advice (and from a few travellers) is to avoid a car and catch the bus, I take it seriously.
 Despite extensive travel alone to many destinations that people consider risky (Mexico, Colombia, Detroit, Naples), I still respect the fact that each country is different.
 And the local people always give the best advice, don’t they?

 Not this time, it turns out.

-Travelling the garden route by bus, I saw the roads, assessed the driver safety and concluded that driving to Port Elizabeth would have been a very safe breeze; even for a female on her own.
+Travelling the route by bus, I saw the roads, assessed the driver’s safety and concluded that driving to Port Elizabeth would have been a very safe breeze; even for a female on her own.
 Of course, you can never predict safety with 100% certain but it’s not just cars that can be jacked – buses can crash, planes can fall out of the sky and I could die tomorrow slipping on a banana peel.

 I should preface my review with a couple of notes: